GabrieleGhisleni/EnergyProject/README.md

  -ex, --expiration_time, default=24, type=int
 ```

-- Retain is available only when works with localhost!
+- Retain is available only while working with localhost!
-- Expiration time refers to the expiration time that the predictions will be available Redis.
+- Expiration time refers to the time the predictions will be available on Redis.
-- Broker is the mqtt broker to connect.
+- Broker is the mqtt broker you connect to.
-- Topic refers to the particular topic to subscribe.
+- Topic refers to the particular topic to subscribe to.

 ### Services based on __*models_manager.py*__
 ```